Information about Gabapentin

-- Avoid taking Antacid 2 hours before or after taking Gabapentin as antacids make it harder for your body to absorb the medicine.
+- Avoid taking antacids 2 hours before or after taking Gabapentin as they make it harder for your body to absorb the medicine.

 - It may cause sleepiness.
 Do not drive or do anything requiring concentration until you know how it affects you.

 - Inform your doctor if you develop any unusual changes in mood or behavior, new or worsening depression, or suicidal thoughts or behavior.

 - Do not stop taking Gabapentin suddenly without talking to your doctor as it may increase the frequency of seizure.

 Q. I have been prescribed Gabapentin for pain.
 When will I start feeling better?

 It varies from person to person.
 Some people take about a week or two before noticing relief in pain.
 Whereas, some people may see an improvement straight away.
 It is recommended that you take Gabapentin only for nerve pain and as advised by your doctor.

 Q. I think I have gained weight since I started taking Gabapentin.
 Can this be because of Gabapentin?

 Yes, Gabapentin may cause weight gain because it increases your hunger.
 Regular physical exercise and a balanced diet with low calorie food may help you maintain a stable weight.
 Consult a dietitian if you have any further concerns to keep your weight stable.